javiercf/cachebuster/README.md

 # CACHEBUSTER-CLI

-cachebuster-cli is a command line tool to generate hashed files along with a manifest.json file
+cachebuster-cli is a command line tool to generate hashed filenames along with a manifest.json file

 ## Options